Group Therapy

 Invitation – Guided reflective inquiry or offering, unique to each week (Example topics include values, rituals, and listening to your body).

-Connection – Opportunity to share, listen, and witness each other in 1:1 and group formats.
+Connection – Opportunity to share, listen, and witness each other.

 Closing intention – We’ll close with a simple space for each voice, sharing an intention for the week ahead.